skooter500/GP-Autumn-Test-2017/README.md

 - This is an open book test.
 You can use any of your own sketches, any of the examples from the course website or the Processing reference during the test.
 - No conferring or collaboration.
 - No use of Google, Facebook, Slack or any any other web resources permitted.
-- I suggest you commit your sketch to a git repository or otherwise back up your work during the test!
+- I suggest you commit your sketch to a git repository or otherwise back up your work regularly during the test!
-- zip up your project and subit the zip file to webcourses when you are finished.
+- zip up your project and email the zip file to bryan.duggan@dit.ie when you are finished.
 - Make sure your zip file is named like D111111_Bryan_Duggan.zip (replace with your student number and name)

 Here is a video of the sketch you will be making today: